 - How protective are your existing pets of you and their home?

 - How is the new dog with other animals and new people and surroundings?

-All good questions, but you’ve no doubt thought them through, and are committed.
+These are all good questions, but you’ve no doubt thought them through and are committed to add a new fur baby to the family.
 You feel it’s the right thing to do, and are ready for first introductions.
 Here are some practical steps to take before you bring the new dog into your house: